How to Erase Startup Disk on macOS Ventura?

 If you want to permanently erase data in macOS Ventura, just try data erasure software.
 Donemax Data Eraser for Mac is a certified data erasure application which offers military level data erasure algorithms to help in erasing data permanently.

-Donemax Data Recovery for Mac
+Donemax Data Eraser for Mac

-• Permanently erase data on Mac.
+• Permanently erase data on macOS Ventura and other systems.

-• Certified data erasure methods.
+• Certified data erasure standards for safe data wiping on Mac.

 Conclusion: